Kyoto Station

 Omi Shiotsu

 This is the last station on the Kosei Line, though some trains do continue on as far as Tsuruga Station.
-Transfer here to the JR Hokuriku Main Line for journeys south to Nagahama and Maibara or north to Tsuruga and Fukui.
+Transfer here for JR Hokuriku Line services toward Nagahama and Maibara or toward Tsuruga.
+For travel beyond Tsuruga, check Hokuriku Shinkansen and connecting conventional-line services before travel.

 Platforms 2 and 3 at Kyoto Station